-When tempted to do wrong, we often make the mistake of just trying not to do the wrong thing.
-Sin gains its power from promising to meet a genuine God given need in a quick, easy, no-cost way.
-If you don’t meet the need in a sinful way, the need still exists and will create and ever growing vacuum.
-You must push out the negative with an opposite.
+When tempted to do wrong, we often make the mistake of just trying not to do the wrong thing rather than figure out my legitimate God given need and the godly way to meet it.
+Just not doing wrong creates a vacuum which allows sin to gain power.
+It promises to meet a genuine need in a quick, easy, no-cost way.
+If I don’t meet the need in a sinful way, the need still exists and will create and ever growing vacuum.
+I must push out the negative with an opposite.

 Martin Luther suffered bouts of depression and would write hymns such as A might Fortress is Our God then sing it at the devil and obtain relief.
 When depressed, Charles Spurgeon would read the psalms and write out the things God gave him out of them and share the writings with others.

 When sin abounds grace even more abounds.
 When tempted God will not let me be tested to the point of sin but will pour out even more grace to attack the enemy.
 The picture to keep in mind is of someone holed up in an attacked city and their gates will crumble and the attackers will invade.
 It is the gates of hell that will not be able to withstand our attack.
-He is the on cowering in the city and God and his people are on the attack.
-Remind the devil that you belong to Jesus and are paid for by Jesus’ blood and you are not afraid of death because you only fear the one who GETS THE LAST WORD on you and the devil.
+He is the one cowering in the city and God and his people are on the attack.
+Remind the devil that I belong to Jesus and am paid for by Jesus’ blood and I am not afraid of death because I only fear the one who GETS THE LAST WORD on me and the devil.
+Revelation 12:11

-If you find that the devil backs off and you have less doubt and fear and self contempt.
-Then press the advantage and keep up the attack.
+When I find that the devil backs off and I have less doubt and fear and self contempt.
+Then I press the advantage and keep up the attack.